Konstantin Hierl: Early life

-Nazi Party
+Nazi Party career

-In April 1929 he joined the Nazi Party (NSDAP) and became head of Organization Department II that same year, serving as Deputy to Gregor Strasser.
-In the federal election of 1930, he became a member of the Reichstag parliament.
-On 5 June 1931, two years before the Nazi Party ascended to national power, Hierl became head of the FAD (Freiwilliger Arbeitsdienst), a state sponsored voluntary labour organization that provided services to civic and agricultural construction projects.
+In April 1929, Hierl joined the Nazi Party (membership number 126,752) and became head of Organization Department II that same year, serving as deputy to Gregor Strasser.
+As an early Party member, or Alter Kämpfer, he would later be awarded the Golden Party Badge.
+In the federal election of 1930, he was elected to the Reichstag from the party list.
+He continued to be reelected throughout the Nazi regime, switching to represent electoral constituency 6 (Pomerania) from November 1933.
+On 5 June 1931, two years before the Nazi Party ascended to national power, Hierl became head of the Freiwilliger Arbeitsdienst or FAD (Voluntary Labour Service), a state sponsored voluntary labour organization that provided manpower for civic and agricultural construction projects.
 There were many such organizations in Europe at the time, founded to provide much-needed employment during the Great Depression.
+On 18 December 1931, together with Strasser, he was granted the rank of SA-Gruppenführer in the Nazi paramilitary unit, the Sturmabteilung.

-Hierl was already a high-ranking member of the NSDAP when the Party took power in January 1933.
-He remained the head of the labour organization - now called the Nationalsozialistischer Arbeitsdienst, or NSAD.
+Hierl was already a high-ranking member of the Party when it took power in January 1933.
+He remained the head of the labour organization – now called the Nationalsozialistischer Arbeitsdienst, or NSAD (National Socialist Labor Service).
 Adolf Hitler named him as State Secretary in the Reich Ministry of Labour under Franz Seldte, with the order to build up a powerful labour service organization.
-Facing Minister Seldte's resistance, Hierl in 1934 switched to the Reich Ministry of the Interior under Wilhelm Frick in the rank of a Reichskommissar.
+Facing Seldte's resistance, Hierl in 1934 switched to the Reich Ministry of the Interior under Wilhelm Frick in the rank of a Reichskommissar.
 Hierl was also named a member of Hans Frank's Academy for German Law.
-On 11 July 1934, the NSAD was renamed Reichsarbeitsdienst or RAD (Reich Labor Service) which Hierl would control as its chief until the end of World War II.
+On 11 July 1934, the NSAD was renamed Reichsarbeitsdienst or RAD (Reich Labor Service), which Hierl would control as its chief until the end of World War II.
 The Reich Labor Service was divided into two major sections, one for men (Reichsarbeitsdienst Männer - RAD/M) and one for women (Reichsarbeitdienst der weiblichen Jugend - RAD/wJ).
 The RAD was composed of 40 Gau-sections (Arbeitsgau).
 In 1936 the Reich Labor Service built the model village of Hierlshagen (present-day Ostaszów in Poland), named after Hierl.
-He was named Reich Labor Leader (Reichsarbeitsführer) in 1935 and Reichsleiter, the second highest political rank in the Nazi Party, on 10 September 1936.
-Also in 1936, he was awarded the Golden Party Badge.
-Hierl was further appointed Minister Without Portfolio in 1943.